-POSSE-Post-Discovery is a way to find the canonical version of a post when a syndicated copy does not contain a link to the original.
+POSSE-Post-Discovery is a way to find POSSE copies of original posts, which can indirectly help with original-post-discovery when looking for the canonical post permalink of a syndicated copy that itself lacks a link to that permalink.

 Some silos make it difficult or unpleasant to include a permalink or citation in POSSE'd copies.